GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: Background: Hubness in High-Dimensional Distributions

 \textbf{Orthogonality.} Two independent high-dimensional Gaussian vectors tend to be nearly orthogonal \cite{vershynin2018high}.
 The inner product $X \cdot Y = \sum_{i=1}^d X_i Y_i$ has a mean of $\sum_{i=1}^d \mathbb{E}[X_i]\mathbb{E}[Y_i] = 0$ and a variance of $\sum_{i=1}^d \Var(X_i Y_i) = d$.
 By the law of large numbers, $\frac{X \cdot Y}{d} \xrightarrow[]{\mathbb P} 0$ as $d \to \infty$.
 Similarly, $\frac{\|X\|^2}{d} \xrightarrow[]{\mathbb P} 1$ and $\frac{\|Y\|^2}{d} \xrightarrow[]{\mathbb P} 1$.
 Thus, their cosine similarity converges to zero:

 Hence, as the dimension $d$ increases, any pair of independent standard Gaussian vectors becomes almost orthogonal.

 The hubness phenomenon can then be interpreted via the Pythagorean theorem: the squared distance between two independent samples $x$ and $y$ is approximately the sum of their squared distances to the origin, $\|x - y\|^2 \approx \|x\|^2 + \|y\|^2$.
-As a result, points slightly closer to the origin than others tend to appear as nearest neighbors for many points, becoming hubs due to their relative centrality (see \Cref{fig:occ_vs_dist_gaussian}).
+As a result, points slightly closer to the origin than others tend to appear as nearest-neighbors for many points, becoming hubs due to their relative centrality, while points far from the origin become antihubs (see \Cref{fig:occ_vs_dist_gaussian}).
+Importantly, removing those central points just causes the next most central points to become hubs.
+Hubness is not caused by a few outliers, but an inherent property of the distribution \cite{radovanovic2010hubs}.